Gedling (constituency)

 Gedling is a constituency in Nottinghamshire created in 1983 represented in the House of Commons of the UK Parliament since 2024 by Michael Payne of the Labour Party.
 The seat (and its predecessor, Carlton) was safely Conservative until the Labour Party's landslide victory in 1997, when it was won for Labour by Vernon Coaker.
-Coaker & Labour held Gedling until 2019, when it was regained by the Conservative Party with Tom Randall.
+Coaker and Labour held Gedling until 2019, when it was regained by the Conservative Party with Tom Randall.
 In 2024, the seat was regained by Michael Payne for Labour.

+Constituency profile

+Gedling is a suburban constituency located in the Borough of Gedling in Nottinghamshire.
+It lies to the north-east of the city of Nottingham and covers suburban towns that form part of Nottingham's wider urban area but that lie outside the official city boundaries.
+It includes the connected towns and villages of Arnold, Carlton, Netherfield and Gedling and the outlying villages of Woodborough, Burton Joyce and Bestwood Village.
+There is some deprivation in Arnold, which has a history of textile manufacturing and was the birthplace of the 19th-century Luddite movement.
+The constituency was also traditionally a coal mining area.
+Gedling, Woodthorpe and the outlying villages are generally affluent, with these parts of the constituency falling within the top 10% least-deprived areas in England.
+The average house price in the constituency is lower than the rest of the East Midlands and considerably lower than the rest of the country.

+In general, residents of the constituency are older than average, and levels of education, employment and income are similar to national averages.
+White people made up 89% of the population at the 2021 census.
+At the local district council, most of the constituency is represented by the Labour Party whilst the outlying villages elected Conservatives and Carlton elected Liberal Democrats.
+At the county council, which held elections more recently, Reform UK won in most parts of the constituency.
+An estimated 55% of voters in the constituency supported leaving the European Union in the 2016 referendum, marginally higher than the nationwide figure of 52%.

-Boundaries and profile
+Boundaries

-Gedling is a substantial part of Greater Nottingham covering the most populated parts of the borough of the same name; it has mainly affluent, middle-income north eastern suburbs of Nottingham that include Arnold, Burton Joyce, Carlton, Colwick, Gedling village, Woodthorpe and Mapperley Plains.
+Historic

 1983–2010: The Borough of Gedling wards of Bonington, Burton Joyce and Stoke Bardolph, Carlton, Carlton Hill, Cavendish, Conway, Gedling, Killisick, Kingswell, Mapperley Plains, Netherfield, Oxclose, Phoenix, Porchester, Priory, St James, St Mary's, and Woodthorpe.

 2010–2024: The Borough of Gedling wards of Bonington, Burton Joyce and Stoke Bardolph, Carlton, Carlton Hill, Daybrook, Gedling, Killisick, Kingswell, Mapperley Plains, Netherfield and Colwick, Phoenix, Porchester, St James, St Mary's, Valley, and Woodthorpe.

+Current

+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency comprises the following wards of the Borough of Gedling: